leobudima/elogii-blog/content/driver-tracking.md

 type = "post"

 +++
-This all new post is about driver tracking.

-So if you want to:

-Gain visibility over your drivers.

-Take back control of your last mile.

-Boost the performance of your fleet.

-Then, you’ll enjoy the actionable tips and tactics outlined in this post.

-Let’s start.

-## Driver Tracking

-In this chapter, we’re going to walk you through the basics of driver tracking.

-Specifically, you’ll see:

-What it is.

-Why it’s important.

-And how you can track drivers to raise visibility over your last mile.

 ### What Is Driver Tracking?

-**Driver tracking** is the process of following the performance, results, and location of the drivers in your fleet.
-The goal is to monitor daily fleet activities to boost efficiency, safety, driving behavior, speed, and output.
-But also to conserve fuel and lower transportation costs.
+Driver tracking is the process of tracking the location, driving behavior, and activities of drivers while they are on the road.
+The goal is to ensure that all tasks are completed on time.
+But also to monitor driver performance to raise efficiency, safety, and output of the entire driver fleet..

+In other words:

+Driver tracking is all about knowing where your drivers are, what they are doing, and if and how well they are doing the tasks you need them to do.

-### Why Is It Important to Track Drivers?
+## Why Is It Important to Track Drivers?

-Driver tracking is relevant for several reasons:
+Driver tracking is relevant for several reasons.
+But the main reason to track drivers is:

-Like vehicle tracking, it lets you continuously follow the location of your drivers as they move along the last mile of delivery.
+It lets you stay on top of the location of your drivers as they move along the [last mile of delivery](https://elogii.com/blog/last-mile-delivery-guide/).

+And that has several benefits for your organization.

-Because of this, dispatchers can know:
+Thanks to driver tracking, dispatchers can know:

 * What your drivers are doing
 * What’s the next stop on their route